timothyshull/programming_notes/hardware/digital_design.md

     - hassle, especially for nontechnical users, which is one of the reasons that the Universal Serial Bus (USB) has replace UARTs in personal computer systems
 - typical baud rates include 300, 1200, 2400, 9600, 14400, 19200, 38400, 57600, and 115200
-- lower rates were used in the 1970’s and 1980’s for modems that sent data over the phone lines as a series of tones
+- lower rates were used in the 1970's and 1980's for modems that sent data over the phone lines as a series of tones
 - in contemporary systems, 9600 and 115200 are two of the most common baud rates
-- 9600 is encountered where speed doesn’t matter, and 115200 is the fastest standard rate, though still slow compared to other modern serial I/O standards
+- 9600 is encountered where speed doesn't matter, and 115200 is the fastest standard rate, though still slow compared to other modern serial I/O standards
 - RS-232 standard defines several additional signals
 - Request to Send (RTS) and Clear to Send (CTS) signals can be used for hardware handshaking